What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 How to Use an Advent Wreath

-I created this graphic with directions for how to use an Advent wreath and included a printable version which you can download in the Grow Your Faith printable pack in the box below.
+Here is a graphic with directions for using an Advent wreath.
+I have included a printable version, which you can download in the Grow Your Faith printable pack in the box below.

 3. Read Advent Devotions for Adults and Children

-Many people have a short Bible reading or devotion every day during the month of December, especially one that specifically prepares our hearts for Christmas.
+Many people have a short Bible reading or devotion every day during December, especially one that prepares explicitly our hearts for Christmas.

-Here are a helpful resources for Christmas devotions for adults.
+Here are helpful resources for adult Christmas devotions.
 (If you know of other good ones, please post them in the comments below.)

 30 Days of Christmas Bible Readings – Free printable with a daily Bible verse to read each day in December.